KristianMeier/cvr.dk-expo/Readme.md

    npm start
 5. use Expo Go on your phone or Xcode (macOS) / Android Studio on your laptop.

+##

+2. Add use memos
+3. Fix the border imports.

 ## Todo

-1. Fix @ts-ignores i frontend
+1. Fix @ts-ignores i frontend (kun 1 tilbage).
-2. Add use memos